-After initial recognition, investment property is measured at fair value, except for that investment property - right of use recognized under IFRS 16 that the Bank holds under sublease agreements which are subsequentlymeasured in accordance with IAS 16.
+After initial recognition, investment property is measured at fair value, except for that recognized investment property - right of use that the Bank holds under sublease agreements which are subsequently measured at cost.

 Fair value is based on market prices, adjusted, if necessary, for differences in the nature, location or condition of the specific asset.
 If this information is not available, the Bank uses alternative valuation methods, such as recent prices on less active markets or discounted cash flow projections.
 Valuations are performed as of the reporting date by professional appraisers who hold recognized and relevant professional qualifications and have recent experience in the location and category of the investment property being valued.
 These valuations form the basis for the carrying amounts in the consolidated financial statements.